Hi,

 XP Changes Resistance

 After finishing Kent Beck’s Extreme Programming recently, I was left with questions about how and why.
 I agree with the ideas in the book, but there’s always this “but” that seems to undo everything before it.
 I can read many research papers about individual or group work, yet the resistance remains.
 From school to university and into the early years of work, we’re taught to focus on individual work—individual effort combined with social interaction.
+As we progress up the career ladder, social interaction becomes more important.
+But collective engineering practices, like those described in the book, promote something different.
+When we already have a tool in our toolbox, there’s no resistance to using it.
+It becomes a choice: I understand the limits of individual work, I understand the limits of group work, and I know the best contexts for each.

 Read more